-Charter Communications Inc is discussing raising its bid for Time Warner Cable Inc as soon as in the next two weeks, according to people familiar with the matter, a move that could pressure its reluctant rival ahead of a proxy deadline.
-TWC shares shed 0.6 percent to $136.20.
+Charter Communications Inc is discussing raising its bid for Time Warner Cable Inc, according to people familiar with the matter, a move that could pressure its reluctant rival ahead of a proxy deadline.
+TWC shares added 0.5 percent to $134.01.

-Pfizer's shares rose 1.8 percent to $30.94 after its experimental breast cancer drug significantly delayed progression of symptoms in a mid-stage trial, meeting the study's primary goal.
+Pfizer's shares edged up 0.7 percent to $30.60, the only Dow stock to close higher.
+Pfizer's experimental breast cancer drug significantly delayed progression of symptoms in a mid-stage trial, meeting the study's primary goal.

 Volume was heavy, with about 9.46 billion shares traded on U.S. exchanges, well above the 6.94 billion average in January, according to data from BATS Global Markets.
 Volume was 8.84 billion on Jan.
 24, the last session the S&P 500 fell more than 2 percent.

 Declining stocks outnumbered advancing ones on the NYSE by 2,610 to 463, while on the Nasdaq, decliners beat advancers 2,286 to 368.